[Updated 18 August 2020]

 London is one of Western Europe's classic destinations, full of exciting attractions for every type of traveller!
-However that popularity also means it can get pretty expensive to visit, especially if you're looking for accommodations in an accessible and convenient location.
+However, that popularity also means it can get pretty expensive to visit, especially if you're looking for accommodations in an accessible and convenient location.
 Add in finding halal food nearby, and it can feel impossible to find something that isn't extravagantly expensive! 😅

-Note: As of 14 Jun 2019, the approximate currency exchange rate is GBP100 = SGD173.34 / MYR528.36 / IDR1,816,473.96.
+Note: As of 8 January 2020, the approximate currency exchange rate is GBP100 = SGD177.36 / MYR539.19 / IDR1,826,414.
 Do check with your local money changer for the latest rates closer to your date of stay.

-Disclaimer: All hotel nightly rates are based on a search done on 8 Jan 2020 for a 1-night stay from 4-5 Dec 2019 for 2 adults.
+Disclaimer: All hotel nightly rates are based on a search done on 8 Jan 2020 for a 1-night stay in June 2020 for 2 adults.
 Do note that prices may change during peak travel periods, and we recommend that you check with the hotel accordingly before booking (some hotels or booking sites may offer cheaper